-Early Years Matters -
+Early Years Matters - The Importance of play

 According to the Early Years Foundation Stage (EYFS) statutory framework, play underpins learning and all aspects of children’s development.
 As well as providing an opportunity for 'exercise in disguise', through play, children develop language skills, emotions and creativity, social and intellectual skills.
 FACT: a regular play session in a soft-play area like The Jungle provides children with twice the recommended daily activity levels.